ecorreialourenco/todo-app/README.md

 ## Simple Todo App

-Simple todo app build in react with bootstrap.
+Simple todo app build in react with TypeScript and TailwindCSS.
 In this app, the tasks created by user are keep in browser storage.

 ## Installation